nashville-software-school/client-side-mastery/book-1-martins-aquarium/chapters/CREATING_FISH_COMPONENTS.md

-# Automate Martin's Website
+# Automated HTML Representations of Fish

-Now that you have a module whose responsibility is to maintain the state of your application, now you need to convert that raw data into HTML representations and render them in the browser.
-In this chapter you will automate the creation of the HTML list of fish from the objects in your fish collection, so that you never have to copy/paste the HTML directly when a fish dies, or a fish is added.
+Now that you have a module whose responsibility is to maintain the state of your application, now you need to convert the raw data into HTML representations and render it in the browser.
+In this chapter you will automate the creation of an HTML list of fish from the objects in the fish collection.

 ## Vocabulary To Learn
 * A function defines a parameter